 Myth 1: Happiness Means Always Feeling Good

-According to current research on toxic positivity, which is the constant need to appear “happy” can lead to emotional avoidance, disconnection, and even guilt when genuine emotions surface.
+Information presented on Wikipedia shows that toxic positivity can lead to emotional avoidance, disconnection and even guilt when genuine emotions surface.
 True happiness allows space for all feelings and not just the bright ones.

 Reality Check: Happiness is not the absence of negative emotions; it is the ability to move through them with resilience and self-compassion.